 Conduct regular simulated attacks on the entire company to determine the actual level of preparedness for a cyber incident.
 To organize them, you can use off-the-shelf IT solutions that focus on security awareness.
 Regular training boosts employees’ resistance to phishing by nine times.
 The implementation of accountability for noncompliance with cybersecurity regulations has the potential to improve training effectiveness.

-Training materials and tests should be kept up to date so that employees are aware of new cyber threats in a timely manner.
-It is best to establish a dedicated corporate communication channel (chat, email, phone) for immediate reporting of suspected incidents and the ability to ask questions of a cyber security specialist;
+Training materials and tests should be kept up to date so that employees are promptly aware of new cyber threats.
+It is best to establish a dedicated corporate communication channel (such as chat, email, or phone) for immediate reporting of suspected incidents and to ask questions of a cybersecurity specialist.

 Teach employees the first steps to take if a cyber incident is suspected, such as not restarting the computer, taking screenshots for security, and immediately contacting an IT specialist.